These are the cheapest places to see Lionel Messi play in the U.S.

 - Messi picks MLS, plans to sign with Inter Miami

-The lowest priced ticket to an Inter Miami game this season is $153, on September 16 against Atlanta United in Atlanta, according to Sixt's analysis.
+The lowest-priced ticket to an Inter Miami game this season is $153, on Sept.
+16 against Atlanta United in Atlanta, according to Sixt's analysis.
 Of course, there's no guarantee the 36-year-old team captain will be on the field.
-By contrast, the lowest cost ticket to Inter Miami's matchup against Los Angeles Football Club in Los Angeles, CA on September 3 is $637.
+By contrast, the lowest cost ticket to Inter Miami's matchup against Los Angeles Football Club in LA on Sept.
+3 is $637.

 Here is the list of the most affordable places to see Lionel Messi play based on his team's schedule.